Trade Marks Explained

-What are trade marks?
+What are Trade Marks?

 A trade mark is a recognisable sign that identifies and distinguishes a product or service from others in the marketplace.
 It must be distinctive and differ sufficiently from existing trade mark registrations to avoid confusion for the consumer.

-A trade mark is typically a word, logo or slogan, but it can also be a sound, colour, or a combination of any of these.
+A trade mark is usually a word, logo or slogan, but it can also be a sound, colour, or a combination of any of these.
+A typical trade mark example is the brand name of a cleaning product.

 Registering a trade mark isn’t just a task for large companies.
 If you have a product or service that could benefit from a trade mark, you should protect your identity, whatever the size of your operation.